muskankhan15/python-Unit-Converter/README.md

-# Unit Converter + Calculator
+# 🧮 Unit Converter + Calculator

-A simple Python program that combines a unit converter and a basic calculator in one interactive command-line application.
+A simple Python command-line program that combines a unit converter and a basic calculator in one interactive menu! 🚀

-Features
+✨ Features

-Unit Converter:
+Unit Converter 🔄

-Kilometers to Miles
+🛣️ Kilometers → Miles

-Celsius to Fahrenheit
+🌡️ Celsius → Fahrenheit

-Kilograms to Pounds
+⚖️ Kilograms → Pounds

-km/h to m/s
+🚗 km/h → m/s

-m/s to km/h
+🏃‍♂️ m/s → km/h

-Minutes to Hours
+⏱️ Minutes → Hours

-Hours to Minutes
+⏰ Hours → Minutes

-Calculator:
+Calculator ➕➖✖️

-Addition
+➕ Addition

-Subtraction
+➖ Subtraction

-Multiplication
+✖️ Multiplication

-How It Works
+🖥️ How It Works

-Run the program in Python:
+Run the program:

 python main.py

 A menu will appear with unit conversion and calculator options.

-Enter the corresponding number to select the operation.
+Enter the number corresponding to the operation.

 Input the values as prompted.

-To exit, select option 11.
+To exit, select option 11 🚪.

-Requirements
+⚙️ Requirements

-Python 3.x
+Python 3.x 🐍

-Usage
+🚀 Usage

-Copy the code into a Python file (main.py).
+Copy the code into a file main.py.

 Open terminal and run: